camikazegreen/interview/README.md

 5. Create the overrides.css and place it in the css folder.
 Add some new styles like in the styles example below.

+6. If you already have a logo for your site, place it in the subtheme's folder as `logo.png`.
+If not, copy the placeholder from ua_zen.

 .info Example:

     name = UA Zen Subtheme